isc-projects/kea/doc/sphinx/arm/install.rst

 The non-relational nature of Cassandra makes it exceedingly difficult to implement more complex DHCP features, such as the configuration backend.
-The configuration backend requires over 20 tables of tighly related data that change over time and need to be kept in sync.
+The configuration backend requires over 20 tables of tightly coupled data that change over time and need to be kept in sync.
 With the Cassandra philosophy of data duplication, this would require creating and maintaining a massive number of tables.
 To be specific, there are 36 different types of `get` queries in the DHCPv4 code for the MySQL Configuration Backend.
 In the worst case, where each query required its